A Place for Mom

 In addition to differing costs, retirement community pay structures often vary by care type.
 From monthly rent to fee-for-service contracts, consider which option is best for you or your loved one.

-Senior apartments generally have standard, long-term leases with rent due each month and little to no up-front entrance fee.
-Rent typically includes senior-accessible amenities such as fitness centers and pools in higher-end buildings, and some communities may offer planned activities.
-On-site security, staff, and maintenance provide peace of mind in 55+ communities.
-Optional services such as housekeeping and dry cleaning may be offered by outside companies for an additional fee.
+Senior apartments generally have standard, long-term leases with rent due each month and little to no upfront entrance fee other than a deposit, like traditional rentals.
+Rent typically includes senior-accessible amenities and services such as fitness centers and pools in higher-end buildings, planned activities, on-site security, and maintenance.
+Optional services such as housekeeping and dry cleaning may be offered by third-party companies for an additional fee.

 Homes in 55+ communities are purchased like any other houses.
 Residents may have to secure a mortgage and provide a down payment.
 Some 55+ communities require buy-in fees to cover amenities such as pools, parks, and senior centers, along with landscaping and maintenance.
-Again, communities may have a list of recommended vendors to provide additional services for a fee.
+Communities may have a list of recommended vendors that provide additional on-site services for a fee, like housekeeping or meal delivery.

 Independent living communities

-Independent living is usually all-inclusive, unlike a 55+ community or senior apartments.
-Utilities, landscaping, and security are usually bundled into rent payments.
-Additionally, independent living amenities such as light housekeeping, transportation, and senior-oriented activities are included in monthly costs.
+Independent living communities are usually all-inclusive, unlike a 55+ community or senior apartments.
+Utilities, landscaping, maintenance, housekeeping, security, and sometimes even meal services are typically bundled into rent payments.
+Independent living services, such as light housekeeping, transportation, and senior-oriented activities, may also be included in monthly costs.

 Talk with a Senior Living Advisor